 The Associated Press reported that a state of emergency was declared in the western Kentucky county where the tornado spread damage around a 5-square-mile area, knocking down power lines and covering roadways in debris.
 At least one injury was reported by emergency officials.

-As the storm bear down on the church that houses a preschool, Toni Mathis, a teacher at the day care, said they didn’t even realize what was happening as they took cover in a safe room.
+As the storm bore down on the church that houses a preschool, Toni Mathis, a teacher at the daycare, said they didn’t even realize what was happening as they took cover in a safe room.

 “We didn’t really realize what was going on,” she told WPSD.
 “We were singing with the kids.
 We just blocked out anything else that was going on and was occupied with making sure the kids were safe.”